 - User ID - if you are logged into the CAPA website, your user ID will be transmitted.
 This helps us figure out whether it was a particular setting you had under your account that caused the crash.

 - Message - if you've included any message in the crash data submission, this would be it.
 Note that automatic crash data submission doesn't contain a message.

 Crash data is very helpful for our development team when it comes to troubleshooting and fixing bugs with the site.
 Previously we've used it to solve crash bugs with the financial graphs, traffic graphs, route maps, the Alerts sidebar and many other things.

 CAPA TV and live streaming videos are hosted on third-party websites (Vimeo for on-demand videos and Livestream for live videos) and displayed via inline frames.
-Anonymous usage data is tracked for these videos, including the length of time the video was played for, whether or not the video was played, the type of device the user was using, and their location (specific to a country level).
+Anonymous usage data is tracked for these videos, including the length of time the video was played for, whether or not the video was played, the type of device the user was using, and their location (specific to a country/territory level).
 This data may also be logged by the video hosting provider for their own internal statistics.
 Please check their privacy policies for more information on what they do with collected data.